samaras/symfonyVagrant/README.md

 License and Author
 ==================

-THe cookbooks used by the main cookbook can be found here: https://github.com/opscode-cookbooks/
+The cookbooks used by the main cookbook can be found here: https://github.com/opscode-cookbooks/

 The main cookbook was created by